j127/slack_notifier/README.md

 # slack_notifier

-A script that notifies Slack on a regular basis (hourly, daily, or weekly) from Fly.io.
+A script that notifies Slack on a regular basis (hourly, daily, or weekly).

+This should be run with a cron job.

 ## Run Locally